 We will have handwriting every morning in Year 3 to allow the maximum chance to achieve a pen licence.
 There isn’t a rush for pens so you shouldn’t worry if you do not receive your pen licence yet, I will be noticing how hard you are working in your books and praise will be given.
 Spellings will also be given out every week to be learnt at home and tested the week later.

-Our big question in RE will ask "Why is the bible important to Christians?"
+Our big question in RE will ask "Why is the church important?"

 Homework and Spellings